ashleyharris-maptek-com-au/scad-format/README.md

 - Format OpenSCAD source code with configurable style options
 - Supports `.scad-format` configuration files (clang-format style syntax)
 - Command-line interface compatible with clang-format workflows
-- Can be used as a Python module or standalone script
+- Can be used as an executable or a Python module
 - Supports piping, in-place editing, and batch processing

 ## Installation on Windows